corkili/invoice_idea/web/WEB-INF/vendors/echarts/test/README.md

 ### Rendering-relevant

-Our test strategy is to compare the rendered canvas of current version with last release version.
+Our OCR strategy is to compare the rendered canvas of current version with last release version.
 The comparison can either based on the *content* of rendered canvas, or the *stack* of canvas operations.

-When a test case fails, it doesn't necessary to be a bug since the rendering method may be changed intentionally in a commit.
+When a OCR case fails, it doesn't necessary to be a bug since the rendering method may be changed intentionally in a commit.
 So in this case, we output the rendering result of both versions and the diff result.

 Make sure `../dist/echarts.js` is the built based on current source files by: